MarsBased/handbook/guides/blogging-guide.md

 We have received a couple of project requests because of our post about technologies.
 In that post, we didn’t only show our expertise on the listed tools, but the content also made us rank higher on Google, especially in high-demanded technologies like AngularJS or Sidekiq because they’re specific enough to be very visible to the few people that google them.

-And that brings us onto the next section.
+And that brings us to the next section.

 **Key question:** what do you want your blog to be known for?